-Heart of Flesh is a biannual, online and print literary journal that seeks quality writing and art with a Christian element.
+Heart of Flesh is a biannual online and print literary journal that seeks quality writing and art with a Christian element.
 We are not a typical “Christian fiction” journal.
 We believe God’s truth as written in the Bible can be found in both the sacred and the secular, in nearly every work of literature and every part of the human condition.
-We accept work from both Christians and non-Christians from all over the world and from diverse backgrounds, with the purpose of creating a space for various viewpoints and dialogues to intermingle.
-With that in mind, we are not shy about the fact that our journal is Christ-centered, and Christ-seeking.

-We are a small, two-person (oftentimes one-person) operation, founded in 2019.
+We are a very small, not-for-profit operation, founded in 2019.
 Our Editor makes sometimes makes mistakes.
 Please have patience with her and with Heart of Flesh as we continue to learn and grow.
 Learn more about our Editor.

-To learn more about what we look for in submissions, take a look at this interview with Six Questions For…
+To find out more about what we look for in submissions, take a look at this interview with Six Questions For…

 Veronica McDonald is the founder and Editor of Heart of Flesh Literary Journal.
-She is the primary fiction, nonfiction, and poetry reader and art editor.
+She is the main fiction, nonfiction, and poetry reader, and art editor.
 In other words, Veronica’s the one reading your submissions and e-mails.
 Read more about our editor here.